|

 From left to right: Lessie Powell Evans, Lisa Hall, Ornamenta Newsome, and Susan Jones

-WCCD is led by a Board of Directors who are elected every two years by members of the organization.
-The current Board of Directors are:
+WCCD is led by a Board of Directors who are elected every two years.
+The 2026 Board of Directors are: